swiftxp-hub/spt-show-me-the-money-quick-sell/README.md

 ## Support and feature requests

 Please note that I maintain all my mods in my spare time.
 Therefore, I can only invest a limited amount of time, especially when it comes to support requests.
-The following principle always applies to support requests: No logs, no support.

 ## Features that may come in the future